mibrahimerbay/mibrahimerbay.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Ibrahim, and I am a senior medical student with aspirations of becoming a cardiologist.
-My journey in medicine has been driven by a dedication to improving heart health and advancing care for patients, especially children.
+My name is Ibrahim, and I am a senior Turkish medical student with aspirations of becoming a cardiologist.
+My journey in medicine has been driven by a dedication to improving heart health and advancing care for patients.

 ### My Medical Journey